 - (Optional) Tie the chicken legs together with twine and tuck the wings to the back of the chicken.

-- Rub chicken with 1/2 tablespoon or a quick spray of olive oil.
-Sprinkle with salt and pepper.
-Squeeze 1 lemon quarter over chicken.
+- Rub chicken with 1½ tablespoons olive oil.
+Sprinkle with 1 teaspoon table or sea salt and ¼ teaspoon freshly ground pepper.
+Squeeze 1 lemon quarter over the chicken.

-- Toss remaining onions, garlic and oil in a 13 x 9-inch baking dish.
-Position chicken breast side down, over vegetable mixture.
-Roast 30 minutes.
+- Toss the remaining onions, garlic, and oil into a 13 x 9-inch baking dish or roasting pan.
+Position the chicken breast-side down over the vegetable mixture.
+Roast for 30 minutes.

-- Turn chicken over, add 1/2 cup broth and roast 30+ minutes more until chicken registers 180 degrees on meat thermometer.
-Since I tend to buy larger chickens between 6 and 7 pounds, mine take longer (as much as an additional 60-90 minutes) so I always check the temperature of the breast near the thigh bone with a thermometer.
-If skin starts to become too dark, cover with foil.
-If roasting a larger chicken, reduce oven heat after 1 1/2 hour down to 375 degrees F to finish cooking.
+- Turn chicken over, add 1/2 cup broth, and roast for 30+ minutes more until the internal temperature of the chicken registers 180˚F with a meat thermometer.
+(I tend to buy larger chickens between 6 and 7 pounds, so mine can take as much as an additional 60-90 minutes) Check the temperature of the breast near the thickest part of the thigh bone.
+If the skin starts to get too dark, cover with foil.
+If roasting a larger chicken, reduce the oven heat after 1½ hour to 375˚F to finish cooking.

-- Transfer chicken to platter.
-Loosely cover with foil and allow to rest before carving.
+- Transfer the chicken to a platter.
+Loosely cover with aluminum foil and allow to rest before carving.